The complete guide on how to start Day Trading

 7. Test historical data

-After you have developed your day trading strategies or found the strategies you think work best for you, use a test account to see how effective they are without having to risk real money.
+After you have developed your own strategies or found the strategies you think work best for you, use a test account to see how effective they are without having to risk real money.

 Most online brokerages offer such services.
 You can also back test historical data with your planned strategy.
 Just make sure you account for costs and fees associated with day trading in order to have a realistic assessment.